badgerloop-software/race-profile/data_pipeline/car_package/readme.txt

     https://docs.python.org/3/installing/index.html

-3. Using the car_sim Package
+3. Using the car1_sim Package

-The car_sim package is on your Python path.
-To import it into a Python script or session,
+The car1_sim package is on your Python path.
+To import it into a Python script or session, execute:
-execute:

-    import car_sim
+    import car1_sim

 If a namespace must be specified for the package, modify the import statement accordingly.